Pomo Cool

 Our focus timer is designed specifically for this integration, allowing you to set custom work and break durations that align perfectly with your time blocks.

-Common Pitfalls and How to Avoid Them
+Common Pitfalls and Solutions

 Over-Scheduling: The Perfectionist's Trap